qld-gov-au/swe/product-definition.md

 ### 7.4.5	2-column or 1-column application page

 A 2-column or 1-column application page can be used for specialised content that will not fit within a regular 3-column content page.
 However, agencies should minimise their use of this page format as they will need to consider how the wide column format displays on small and medium devices.

-**Before** using one of these page types, please contact OSSSIO by emailing oss.products@dsiti.qld.gov.au.

 There are no specific component requirements for these pages.
 Refer to the global elements section for the components in the wireframe below.